From Ohio History Central

 At the end of the nineteenth century, local residents took a greater interest in preserving the tomb.
 Residents donated one thousand dollars to add new stonework to and to enlarge the structure.
 In 1919, the William Henry Harrison Memorial Commission formed and convinced the Ohio General Assembly to have the State of Ohio assume ownership of the site.
 This same year, the state legislature authorized ten thousand dollars to repair the structure and to construct two eagle-topped pillars and a balustrade near the tomb's entrance.

 The most dramatic change to the tomb occurred in 1924, when the state legislature authorized the construction of a sixty-foot, brick obelisk, which was covered in Bedford limestone.
-In 1932, the Ohio General Assembly transferred the tomb's care to the Ohio Historical Society, which, in conjunction with the Harrison-Symmes Memorial Foundation, continues to maintain the site today.
+In 1932, the Ohio General Assembly transferred the tomb's care to the Ohio History Connection, which, in conjunction with the Harrison-Symmes Memorial Foundation, continues to maintain the site today.